Rakshith6/GamblersRuin_RandomWalks/README.md

 # GamblersRuin_RandomWalks
-Simulating gamblers ruin using random walks in a game of roulette.
+Simulating gamblers ruin in a game of roulette using random walks.

 The gambler starts with money in hand.
 He decides to bet 1 dollar on either red or black for every spin of the roulette.
 If he wins on that spin he wins a dollar and on the contrary he loses the dollar.
 He stops playing when he runs out of money or when he reaches a goal money.
 He repeats this a number of times to determine the odds of winning the goal amount.